-Although they are usually the most important, warm season supplemental plantings are generally less successful than cool season plantings.
-Typically, during drought conditions when native vegetation is in poor condition and supplemental plantings are most needed, there is not enough moisture for production of food plots.
-There is no one species that can be recommended for a warm season planting to supplement the diets of deer.
-NRCS recommended warm season annual species are: spanish peanuts, grain sorghum, cowpeas, common sunflower.
+Warm season supplemental plantings are generally less successful than cool season plantings.
+Typically, during droughty conditions when native vegetation is in poor condition and supplemental plantings are most needed, there is not enough moisture for production of food plots.
+Under these conditions, Lablab can successfully be grown if soil moisture can be conserved.
+Lablab is high in protein, produces large amounts of forage per plant, is tolerant of various soil and moisture conditions, and retains it's vigor until it freezes.
+Deer will continue to consume the forage, even after it is frost killed.
+Some other NRCS recommended warm season annual species are: spanish peanuts, grain sorghum, cow peas, soybeans, and common sunflower.
 Most species of "improved" livestock forage grasses are not highly preferred by deer.

 An NRCS recommended seed mix for permanent food plots is: bush sunflower, Engelmann daisy, maximillian sunflower, and Illinois bundleflower.
-All are perennials and native to central Texas.
+All are perennials and native to coastal Texas.
 Engelmann daisy is a cool season species, the rest are warm season.
 This would be a good seed mixture to use to "reclaim" improved grass pastures, i.e. convert them from a non-native species back to native species.
 This mixture could also be used on other deep soil sites.